 Certain genes can be associated with a higher risk of injury and joint injuries specifically.
-If you've got some of this gene, you may be better off doing lower impact exercises like swimming, instead of higher intensity ones.
+If you do have those genes, you may be better off doing lower impact exercises like swimming, instead of higher impact ones.
 It's also worth knowing about your risk of injury so you can take the right precautions.

 - Muscle function

-Some people have an affinity for aerobic exercises, due to high muscle efficiency with improved blood vessel growth.
-Others might not have this attribute and therefore are less primed for altitude training.
+Some people have an affinity for endurance due to high muscle efficiency with improved blood vessel growth.
+These same traits also influence how your body deals with inflammation caused by exercise.
+Helping you avoid unnecessary pain post-workout.
+Others might not have this attribute and therefore are less primed for aerobic training.

 - Fat loss from different exercises

 Trying to lose weight?
 If you're struggling to shift the pounds, it might be down to your genes and which exercise you're doing.
 DNA can influence what type of exercise will affect your body fat percentage and BMI the most.